-The question of what to do when your basement floods causes panic and anxiety for even the most attentive homeowner.
+Thinking about what to do when your basement floods can cause panic and anxiety for even the most attentive homeowner.
 Where is the water coming from?
 How do you get it out?
 What will the water damage and restoration cost?
 Fear no more--read below to learn why flooding happens, how to repair damage when it does, and how to prevent flooding in the future.

 Many basement floods happen during a storm.
 Three possible causes for basement floods are city stormwater backup, the sump pump not working, or a sewer line clog.